jeremytammik/tbc/a/1431_firerating_2017.md

 </pre>

+> Typepad blocks me from posting the four source code sections above.

+> Every time I try to do so, it triggers a message saying I have been blocked for security reasons:

+> Sorry, you have been blocked.
+You are unable to access typepad.com.
+Why have I been blocked?
+This website is using a security service to protect itself from online attacks.
+The action you just performed triggered the security solution.
+There are several actions that could trigger this block including submitting a certain word or phrase, a SQL command or malformed data.

+> They are working on it, I hope.

+> I experienced this once already, last month, and it took hours to resolve, wasted for both me and them.
+More on my side, of course.
+Painful.

+> Meanwhile, you can read the [full post](http://jeremytammik.github.io/tbc/a/1431_firerating_2017.html) in the [tbc GitHub repository](https://github.com/jeremytammik/tbc) without the Typepad support.

 #### <a name="9"></a>FireRatingCloud Video Recording

 Here is an eight and a half minute recording demonstrating the final result, [FireRatingCloud up and running in Revit 2017](https://youtu.be/8VsQJkikXbA):